jaheyns/CfdOF/README.md

 #### MacOSX

-Not widely tested, but possible.
+Not widely tested, but success has been reported.

 ## Getting started